OrkhanHI/Grab-AI-Computer-Vision-Challenge/README.md

 <b>In order to upload test unseen images *Preprocess-Test.ipynb file need to be run* which will create Test folder with images and bounding boxes provided from Stanford web-page.</b><br>

 #### Training process
-Training of the model is done using modified data sets which include original data, sharpened and blur images together (overall 21174 images - 19545 for train and 1629 for validation).
+Training of the model is done using modified data sets which include original and sharpened data with 80/20 partition (overall 21174 images - 19545 for train and 1629 for validation).
 DenseNet161 model with pretrained ImageNet weights was used as it performed the best among other architectures (https://arxiv.org/pdf/1806.02987.pdf) which achieves almost similar performance as most of the fine-grained models used so far.